How to Use a Guided Prayer Journal: Structure Explained

 Step 5: Record One Act of Obedience

-Before closing your journal entry, write one concrete step of obedience.
-Keep it measurable and realistic.
+Before closing your entry, write one clear step of obedience.
+Keep it specific and measurable.

 Every true prayer journal structure leads to obedience, not just reflection.